 In 2010, a study even found that visiting the wall multiple times can help Vietnam veterans better cope with post-traumatic stress.

-Now a world-respected artist and architect, Lin continues to design iconic structures like the Civil Rights Memorial, a fountain and A member of the National Women’s Hall of Fame, she received the Presidential Medal of Freedom in 2016.
+Now a world-respected artist and architect, Lin continues to design iconic structures like the Civil Rights Memorial, a fountain and sculpture in Montgomery, Alabama that is inscribed with the names of activists who died during the Civil Rights Movement.
+A member of the National Women’s Hall of Fame, she received the Presidential Medal of Freedom in 2016.
 But her most lasting legacy will likely be the wall she designed as a 21-year-old student—and how it honors the veterans it was meant to commemorate.